-Post Master's Graduate Certificate in Nurse Educator
+Post-Master's Certificate in Nurse Educator

-12 Semester Credits / 4 Courses / 1 Course Every

-Session

-Delivery Mode: Online

-This graduate certificate is designed for nurses who want to learn how to design curriculum and courses using the latest technology to teach in nursing education.
-Applicants with one advanced nursing degree, i.e., Master's or doctoral, are eligible for this Post Master's Certificate option.
+16 Semester Credits / 6 Courses / 1 Course Every Session Delivery Mode: Online This graduate certificate is designed for nurses who want to learn how to design curriculum and courses using the latest technology to teach in nursing education.
+Applicants with one advanced nursing degree, i.e., Master's or doctoral, are eligible for this Post-Master's Certificate option.
 Students will learn how to design teaching plans, implement evidence based teaching strategies, design and evaluate curriculum in online, hybrid, academic and other settings.
+This certificate includes 100 hours of clinical practice time in which students will have the opportunity to work with a university approved teaching mentor in one's area of choice, acute care, community-based settings, academic settings, etc. Residents of Tennessee will need to complete the teaching practicum in a clinical specialty area.